sncis/AgileDeliverySimulation/README.md

 2. deleting all columns except for A & B on the scratch sheet.

-3.deleting all rows after 30 in simulations sheet.
+3. deleting all rows after 30 in simulations sheet.